xiaojinhe/Multi-Class-Text-Classification-For-Financial-Consumer-Complaints/README.md

 # Multi-Class-Text-Classification-For-Financial-Consumer-Complaints
 ## Overview
-In this project, I built a multi-classifier based on convolutional neural network (CNN) using TensorFlow to classify ~120k finance consumer complaint narratives into 12 pre-defined categories.
+- In this project, I built a multi-classifier based on convolutional neural network (CNN) using TensorFlow to classify ~120k finance consumer complaint narratives into 12 pre-defined categories.
+- Obtained a test accuracy of 86% and average F1 score of 86%.

 ## Requirements
 - Python 3